jonpugh/atlas-help/getting-started/package-services-with-artifacts.html.md

 The one provisioner we defined has a type of `shell`.
 This provisioner ships with Packer and runs shell scripts on the running machine.
-In our case, we specify inline commands to run in order to install apache.
+In our case, we specify inline commands to run in order to install Apache.

 **Note:** The `sleep 30` in the example above is very important.
 Because Packer is able to detect and SSH into the instance as soon as SSH is available, Ubuntu actually doesn't get proper amounts of time to initialize.
 The sleep makes sure that the OS properly initializes.
 It's also very important to pass `-y` into the install command, otherwise the build will run indefinitely waiting for a user confirmation.